CalvinPVIII/csharp-hosting-example/README.md

 - Limited to 500 hours of uptime, or $5 of free credit, per month
 - Limits are shared across all databases
 - Database will shutdown when limits are reached
+- \*\*As of September 2023, Railway no longer offers a free tier.
+You can still use Railway to host your database, and the instructions below should still work.
+See Railways pricing options [here](https://railway.app/pricing).
+For another free hosting options, check out [TiDB](#tidb-setup)

 ### Planetscale: